 We feature the MSR brand for most of our rentals, poles included.
 White Grass even features some snowshoe-only trails that lead to specially scenic areas.
 Rent, demo, or buy snowshoes here.

-Beef up your setup as we also carry metal-edged skis by Rossi, Madshus, Alpina, and Fischer.
+Beef up your setup with metal-edged skis by Rossi, Madshus, Alpina, and Fischer.
 Even fatter with telemark skis by Voile and plastic boots by Scott and Scarpa.

-All rental / demo gear is for sale: short-wide ski packages at an average price of $350 with nnnbc boots and Leki aluminum poles.
+All rental / demo gear is for sale: short-wide ski packages at an average price of $500.
 Let's Make A Deal!

-Only $250!
-Buy once and trade up at no additional charge until ready for adult sizes, then it’s just another $100 or $150 for full-size gear.
-Our soft, short, and wide kid skis have Jr. boots and bindings.
-Your lifetime investment is only around $350.
+Buy once $250 kids sizes and trade up at no additional charge until ready for adult sizes, then another $250 for full-size gear. $500 lifetime investment.
 Like getting a free Christmas present every year!

 Cabin Mountain: Our Home in Canaan Valley